Kerberos Attacks

 New-ADServiceAccount -Name NAME -PrincipalsAllowedToRetrieveManagedPassword GROUPNAME -Enabled:$true -DNSHostName NAME.DOMAIN -SamAccountName NAME -ManagedPasswordIntervalInDays 30

-The NAME value determines the name of the account and should be consistent within the command.
-For GROUP NAME, you specify the name of the security group that you created earlier.
+The NAME value determines the name of the account and should be consistent throughout the command.
+For GROUP NAME, enter the name of the security group that you created previously.
 The ManagedPasswordIntervalInDays value specifies the password change interval.
 The AD changes the password automatically.

 ProSec Kerberos Attacks